ratwolfzero/hopalong_python/README.md

      - Smaller bins capture finer detail.
      - Larger bins average densities over broader regions.

-In both methods, the visualization step is performed separately, allowing flexibility in how the density matrix (or map) is rendered."
+In both methods, the visualization step is performed separately, allowing flexibility in how the density matrices are rendered.

 ---